landoskape/vrAnalysis/docs/modules/registration.md

 # Registration

-The `vrAnalysis2.registration` module handles preprocessing and registration of experimental data.
+The `vrAnalysis.registration` module handles preprocessing and registration of experimental data.
 Registration aligns behavioral and imaging data, runs deconvolution, and prepares data for analysis.

 ## Core Classes